-The EU has established agencies in the area of Home Affairs to support EU States and their citizens in coping with new tasks of specific nature.
-Each agency is unique and fulfils an individual function.
-Together, FRONTEX, Europol, CEPOL, EMCDDA, EASO and eu-LISA provide information and advice, prepare and take decisions, oversee operations and support policymaking.
+The EU has established agencies in the area of Home Affairs to support EU Member States and their citizens in coping with new tasks of specific nature.
+Together, CEPOL, EASO, EMCDDA, eu-LISA, Europol and EBCGA (FRONTEX) provide information and advice, prepare and take decisions, oversee operations and support policymaking.

 In addition to the decentralised agencies mentioned above, the Directorate-General for Migration and Home affairs is also one of the parent DGs of the Education, Audiovisual and Culture Executive Agency (EACEA).

-Europol assists EU States' police forces in improving their cooperation on the prevention and fight against the most serious forms of international crime, such as terrorism, drug trafficking and people smuggling, focusing on the targeting of criminal organisations.
-The assistance offered by Europol to national law enforcement services consists of facilitating exchanges of information, providing criminal analyses, as well as helping and coordinating cross border operations.
+Europol assists EU Member States' police forces in preventing and combating serious crime such as terrorism, drug trafficking, people smuggling, cybercrime, and other organised crime activities.
+The services offered by Europol to national law enforcement services include facilitating exchanges of information, providing criminal analyses and threat assessments, and assisting and coordinating cross border investigations and operational actions.
 Unlike national police forces, Europol does not have any autonomous investigative or coercive powers.

 Originally established on the basis of a Convention signed by EU States in 1995, Europol has been in operation since 1999.
-On 1 January 2010, it was conferred the status of EU agency.
+It became an EU agency in 2010, and its founding act was most recently revised in 2016 (EU Regulation 2016/794), to bring it in line with the Lisbon Treaty.
 Europol is located in The Hague (The Netherlands).

 CEPOL is an agency of the European Union dedicated to develop, implement and coordinate training for law enforcement officials.

-Since 1 July 2016, the date of its new legal mandate, CEPOL’s official name is “The European Union Agency for Law Enforcement Training”.
-CEPOL’s headquarters are located in Budapest, Hungary.
+Since 1 July 2016, CEPOL’s official name is “The European Union Agency for Law Enforcement Training”.

-CEPOL contributes to a safer Europe by facilitating cooperation and knowledge sharing among law enforcement officials of the EU Member States and to some extent, from third countries, on issues stemming from EU priorities in the field of security; in particular, from the EU Policy Cycle on serious and organised crime.
+CEPOL contributes to a safer Europe by facilitating cooperation and knowledge sharing among law enforcement officials of the EU Member States and to some extent, from third countries, on issues stemming from EU priorities in the field of security; in particular, from the EU Policy Cycle for organised and serious international crime.